 3D graphics and special effects, streaming and the rise of AI has taken things up a notch for the video gaming industry, which now has over two billion users worldwide.

 Gaming has gone through tremendous changes since the arrival of video games in the late fifties and early sixties, with “MIT’s Spacewar!” said to be among the first games to support video display.
-From the hugely popular Pac-Man series to the visually stunning Red Dead Redemption, video games have come a long way.
+From the hugely popular Pac-Man series-which can still be found at The Old School Game Vault, along with many other classic console games-to the visually stunning Red Dead Redemption, video games have come a long way.

 Technological advancement has blurred the line between reality and fantasy, and the gaming industry is continuing to benefit from this tech upgrade.
 Modern-day video games are on the same level as any Hollywood movie when it comes to production, marketing costs and sales revenue.
 Just last year, the global gaming industry generated more than $160 billion in revenue, and this figure is expected to surpass $200 billion by 2023.